-- New and improved geological models, better model understanding and techniques for going 3D/4D, going deep, going holistic, etc.
+- New and improved geological models, better exploration model understanding and techniques for going 3D/4D, drones, etc.

-- New instrumentation, methods and technologies for more deployable, reliable, cheaper, faster, deeper and safer mineral exploration, including technologies and services for innovative data acquisition, new data types, big data analysis/handling including assessments and methods to revitalise and utilise existing/historical dataset for exploration and mining.
+- New instrumentation, methods and technologies for more reliable, cheaper, faster and safer mineral exploration, including technologies and services for innovative data acquisition, big data analysis/handling and utilise existing/historical dataset for exploration and mining.

 - Application of new innovations, new geological models and rethinking/re-evaluations of geological settings/prospects to provide new exploration prospects and mining targets.

 - Application of new technologies/services for more efficient production, better safety, better utilisation of equipment and employees for mining.
-Autonomous mining equipment, Internet of Things, virtual reality, UAVs/robotics, automation, real-time data that will improve planning, scheduling of operations and delivering better efficiencies and cost savings.
+Autonomous mining equipment, Internet of Things, virtual reality, UAVs/robotics, automation, real-time data that will improve planning, scheduling of operations, and delivering better efficiencies and cost savings.
 Self-aware and safe machines that are capable of ordering their spare parts and service engineers, and be connected, control centres and back offices far away.

-- Innovative services, approaches and products in order to ensure public understanding and awareness about the need for raw materials, exploration and mining, ensure cooperate social responsibility and social license to operate as well as added values of mining including remediation.
+- Innovative services, approaches and products to ensure public understanding and awareness about the need for raw materials, exploration and mining, ensure corporate social responsibility and social license to operate as well as added values of mining including remediation.

-3. Mineral and metallurgical processes: Technologies and solutions for resource effective processing and for improved material production.
+3. Mineral and metallurgical processes: Technologies and solutions for mineral and metal processing and improved material production.
 As an example, solutions could include:

 - Optimised extraction and production processes for metals and alloys, improving the efficiency of the process, using less energy and water, reducing cost and the production of waste.

-- Substitution of critical and toxic metals in specific energy materials, like Pt in fuel cells, Co in lithium ion batteries, Nd and Dy in Nd-Fe-B permanent magnets.
+- Substitution of critical and toxic metals in specific energy materials, like Platinum in fuel cells, Cobalt in lithium-ion batteries, Nd and Dy in Nd-Fe-B permanent magnets.

-- Substitution of critical and toxic metals like Co and W in carbides, speciality metals in high strength steels and superalloys, including the design and manufacturing.
+- Substitution of critical and toxic metals like Co and W in carbides, speciality metals in high strength steels and superalloys, incl. the design and manufacturing.

 - New material systems that contain no or less critical and toxic materials, for instance, for the use in batteries, permanent magnets, solar cells, and thermoelectric and magnetocaloric applications.

-- New/optimised materials for additive manufacturing, for instance, in the field of printable electronics.
+- New/optimized materials for additive manufacturing, e.g., in printable electronics.

 - New lightweight composites and designs as substitutes for critical materials containing high strength steels and for optimised performance.

-- Solutions that integrate new materials into a Circular Economy, for instance, technology and business that enables and builds upon the reuse and recycling of newly developed, high-performance materials.
+- Solutions that integrate new materials into a Circular Economy, e.g., technology and business that enables and builds upon the reuse and recycling of newly developed, high-performance materials.

-Solutions and business models for the implementation of a circular economy approach.
+6. Circular economy: Solutions and business models implementing circular economy concepts.
 As an example, solutions could include: